Philadelphia Transportation

 DESCRIPTION: Self–guided tour book is free; call for trolley tour availability; special prices for commissioned guided tours; with more than 2,000 wall paintings, Philadelphia claims to be the mural capital of the United States

-ADDRESS: tour begins at 1515 Arch Street
+ADDRESS: The tour begins at 1515 Arch Street

 PHONE: 215-683-3689